Cwantic/Documentation/Explorer/index.md

 - Import a project (file with extension *.prockage)
 - Add a new folder

+REM : the folder name or project name may not contain accent !

 Select a **folder** (Ex : Group A).
 Right click on it lets you :

 ![Image](../Images/Explorer3.jpg)